 During AM registration students spend valuable time with form tutors being informed of key school information and having a good start to the day.

-Being late not only affects the learning of your child but disturbs the leaning of other students in the class.
+Being late not only affects the learning of your child but disturbs the learning of other students in the class.